×

 Example:

-Compliance training focuses on privacy, safety and language.
+Reduce audit, safety, and policy risk while protecting yield and equipment uptime.
 It teaches how to position screens, keep logs neutral, and discuss incidents without guessing or naming individuals.
-Learners receive a small cue card they can reference during daily work.
+Employees receive a small cue card they can reference during daily work.

 Situational Simulations